zacbaum/ADAPTS/README.md

 ## Accessing Models

 To access the model repository if you need to update any models, see [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmapzba_ucl_ac_uk/EpD04R0kavRKm-ByMjDYou0B4OnPjdEKSpfYZtcRr_1dVQ?e=icIII8).
+Then copy the downloaded model(s) into the models folder in ADAPTS.